Dog and cat parents know how useful a quality vacuum is for loose fur. These are the the best vacuums for pet hair to keep your home clean.

 Battery clips and vacuum heads are difficult to get on/off

-With two elementary school-age kids and one medium-sized rescue dog in the house, Anne Fritz, deputy editor, is sweeping and vacuuming on a daily basis.
+With two elementary school-age kids and one medium-sized rescue dog in the house, Anne Fritz, former deputy editor, is sweeping and vacuuming on a daily basis.
 “I have a robot vacuum that I run regularly in my bedroom, but I find it cumbersome to lug up and down the stairs so it can access all areas of my house,” she says.
 “Besides, I typically find a few errant Legos or hair ties on the bottom floor of my house—not ideal for a robot vac to suck up.”

 The Black+Decker stick vac is lightweight and cordless.
 At 10.8 pounds, it’s easy to move around and maneuver with no cord in the way.
-Galhea loves the LED floorhead light that literally shines a light on dog hair, crumbs and other dirt that she otherwise might not have seen.
+Fritz loves the LED floorhead light that literally shines a light on dog hair, crumbs and other dirt that she otherwise might not have seen.
 When fully charged, it runs for 55 minutes—ample time to vacuum just about every area you need to.

 ANNE FRITZ FOR READER'S DIGEST